R:\Bau\Blog >_

 Example: Future enhancements and expansions may include AI-powered predictive analytics, integration with other health and wellness applications, collaborations with corporate wellness programs, and customization options to tailor appearance and functionality.

-Models and frameworks that unpack customer offerings in this way include the Whole Product concept by Geoffrey Moore (1990) and the Five Levels of a Product by Philip Kotler (1994).
+Models and frameworks that unpack customer offerings in this way include the Whole Product Concept by Geoffrey Moore (1990) and the Five Levels of a Product by Philip Kotler (1994).

 Note: While the concept of a minimum viable product (MVP) is fundamental to incremental and iterative product development, it should arguably be anchored in a clear and ambitious long-term vision for the product or business.
 This approach aligns well with the principle of Think Big, Start Small, Scale Fast (popularized in the innovation space by Carroll, 2010).
 For an insightful discussion on the concept of MVP, including misconceptions and practical applications, please see Kniberg (2016).